Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Jekyll

 At this point I found Jekyll very usefull in learning the basics of HTML, CSS and JavaScript.
 We all know why: Jekyll is simple, fast and secure and very well suited for presentational websites like portfolio's, blogs or even museum websites.
-In combination with the <a href="https://cloudcannon.com/" target="_blank" rel="noopener noreferrer">**CloudCannon**</a> CMS many would find it a superior alternative for Wordpress, Drupal or other PHP frameworks like Laravel.
-I think this would apply to all situations where the user does not need to realtime interacting with a  RESTfull backend.
+In combination with the <a href="https://cloudcannon.com/" target="_blank" rel="noopener noreferrer">**CloudCannon**</a> CMS many would find it even a superior alternative for Wordpress, Drupal or other PHP frameworks like Laravel.
+I think this would apply to all situations where the user does not need to realtime interact with a  RESTfull backend.

 Of course the portfolio website of my design agency <a href="https://roozen.nl" target="_blank" rel="noopener noreferrer">**Studio Roozen**</a> was also made in Jekyll.